 This bill would establish, until January 1, 2016, the Low-Income Housing Development Revolving Loan Program (program) to help finance solar energy systems, as defined, in eligible low-income housing located in the service areas of an electrical corporation.
-The bill would create the Low-income Housing Development Revolving Loan Program Fund (fund), which would and would require the moneys in the fund to be continuously annually appropriated by the Legislature, and used for the purpose of providing loans for program purposes, thereby making an appropriation.
+The bill would create the Low-income Low-Income Housing Development Revolving Loan Program Fund (fund), and would require the moneys in the fund to be annually appropriated by the Legislature, and used for the purpose of providing loans for program purposes.

-The bill would require the Energy Commission to consider and evaluate the level of funding necessary to adequately fund the program to achieve the goal of placing solar energy systems on low-income or affordable housing units during the first year for each fiscal year of the program.
+The bill would require the Energy Commission to consider and evaluate the level of funding necessary to adequately fund the program to achieve the goal of placing solar energy systems on low-income or affordable housing units for each fiscal year of the program.
 The bill would provide that a certain amount of moneys from the Emerging Renewable Resources Account and the self-generation incentive program for distributed generation resources would be transferred to the fund.